 - Cost of training per employee.
 Are you spending too much or too little?

-- Ratio of managers to employees.
+- The ratio of managers to employees.
 Are your teams too large?
 Do you need more managers?

 - Job satisfaction.
 Can help you evaluate morale and motivation levels in different departments.